-Any questions or paperwork relating to practicum for a specific course should be directed to the instructor of that course.
+Any questions or paperwork relating to pre-clinical experiences for a specific course should be directed to the instructor of that course.

 Level I (Up to 20 hours): The primary duty is to observe instructional program in progress.
 These observations may involve limited participation, such as preparing materials or tutoring students.
 Participation must be under the direct supervision of a host teacher, preferably in a classroom setting.
 Documentation of hours by the host teacher is required.

-Note: Practicum IV consists of Student Teaching.
+Note: Clinical Experience consists of Student Teaching.
 The Office of Field Experiences will send out requests for each student teaching placement at that time.

 is held by the School of Education at the start of every semester.
 You